-- o Preconditions
+- $\circ$ Preconditions

 - Functional requirements

 - Operational requirements

 - Design limitations

+- Time Length: 10 hours of project lab.

 - 3. Design phase: The list of requirements that is developed in the definition phase can be used to make design choices.
 In the design phase, one or more designs are developed, with which the project result can apparently be achieved.
-Time Length: 10 hours of project lab. - 4.
-Development phase: During the development phase, everything that will be needed to implement the project is arranged.
+Time Length: 12 hours of project lab.

+- 4. Development phase: During the development phase, everything that will be needed to implement the project is arranged.
 The development phase is complete when implementation is ready to start.

-5. Implementation phase: The project takes shape during the implementation phase.
+Time Length: 20 hours of project lab. - Implementation phase: The project takes shape during the implementation phase.
 This phase involves the construction of the actual project result.

-6. Follow-up phase: Although it is extremely important, the follow-up phase is often neglected.
+Time Length: 5 hours of project lab. - Follow-up phase: Although it is extremely important, the follow-up phase is often neglected.
 During this phase, everything is arranged that is necessary to bring the project to a successful completion.

-• Marks allotment for project :
+Time Length: 5 hours of project lab.

-Total (IA+EA) = 40+60

-Internal Assessment (Record + Attendance + Preparatory): 10+5+25.

-External Assessment (Viva + Demonstration): 20+40.
+Total (IA+EA) = 30+70 Internal Assessment (Record + Class Work + Preparatory): 5+10+15 External Assessment (Viva + Demonstration): 30+40

-13STS6201 STATISTICS VII: DESIGN OF EXPERIMENTS AND APPLIED STATISTICS
+STS156201 STATISTICS VII: DESIGN OF EXPERIMENTS AND APPLIED STATISTICS